daffahaidar/school-management-system/README.md

 <p align = "center">This is one of my open source portfolio projects that I will be working on during the semester break to build a school management system that might in the future be used and utilized by various school agencies that need this application for their agency needs.</p>

+## Notes

+-   If you want to take the source code or clone this repository, please follow my github or star this repository to support and encourage me
+-   All content in this school management system application is written in Indonesian, but you can change it to a language you understand

 ## Current Tech Stack

 -   HTML 5